jamesshore/quixote/README.md

 Quixote is a library for unit testing CSS.
 You use it with a unit testing framework such as [Mocha](http://visionmedia.github.io/mocha/) or [Jasmine](http://jasmine.github.io/).
 It works particularly well when combined with a cross-browser test runner such as [Karma](http://karma-runner.github.io/0.12/index.html) or [Test'em](https://github.com/airportyh/testem).

+**The API will change!** This is a very early version.
+Don't use this code if you don't want to be on the bleeding edge.

 ## Usage